Dark Spots on Face: Causes, Treatment, and Prevention

 Seborrheic keratosis is a common skin condition that can cause dark, wart-like growths to form on the face, neck, chest, or back.
 These growths are typically brown, black, or tan and can have a rough or waxy texture.

 Seborrheic keratosis is usually harmless, but it can be unsightly and may be mistaken for skin cancer.
 The exact cause of this condition is unknown, but it is thought to be related to aging and sun exposure.
-It is more common in people over 50, and it tends to run in families.
+It is more common in people over 50 and tends to run in families.

 The most common method of removing seborrheic keratosis is a simple surgical procedure called curettage and desiccation.
 Cryosurgery, which involves freezing the growth with liquid nitrogen, may also be used to remove seborrheic keratosis.